Leibniz University Hannover: University library and TIB

 The library was established on the founding of the Höhere Gewerbeschule/Polytechnische Schule in 1831.
-It expanded into an important collection as the institution evolved from a vocational/technical college into the full University.
+It expanded into an important collection as the institution evolved from a vocational/technical college into the full university.
 The removal of the books into storage during the Second World War secured valuable old stocks that became a unique national collection of scientific and technical literature in postwar Germany.
 This was the basis on which the library of the Institute of Technology (Technische Informationsbibliothek) was established in 1959.
 Today the collection forms the heart of the German National Library of Science and Technology, which is the largest institution of its kind in the world.

 GISMA School of Business

 GISMA Business School in Hannover, Germany, was launched in 1999 as a joint initiative by the state of Lower Saxony and visionary private-sector enterprises.
-The school was closely affiliated with the Krannert School of Management at Purdue University (Indiana, USA) until 2011 when the Leibniz University Hannover briefly became its parent.
+The school was closely affiliated with the Krannert School of Management at Purdue University (Indiana, US) until 2011 when the Leibniz University Hannover briefly became its parent.
 In 2013 the association with Leibniz ended, and GISMA became part the for-profit education company Global University Systems.